Paseo de Montejo 480, at Calle 41

 With a prime location, sharp style, great history, even a spa, this small hotel on the edge of Mérida's historic center is the luxury lodging the city has been waiting for.

 Mérida's centro histórico is dotted with excellent bed-and-breakfasts and a handful of slightly more upscale options—but none offer full-service luxury.
 For that, you have to head substantially farther from the center (or out of town completely).
-Enter Rosas and Xocolate.
+Enter Rosas y Xocolate (Roses and Chocolate) Hotel.

 The name Rosas and Xocolate explains the color scheme: the vivid pink is for roses, offset throughout the hotel with a rich, chocolaty gray–brown.
 If the color makes you hungry, nip into the chocolate boutique in the lobby, stocked with products from the city's deluxe confectioner, Ki'xocoatl.